SamucaSilva00/SamucaSilva00/readme.md

 ## Hello, there ✌

 My name is Samuel and I'm a backEnd developer from São Paulo.
 I've really liked programming since childhood and that's why I've been pursuing this field.
-I'm currently looking for my first opportunity as a developer.
+I'm currently work as a developer at Suzano SA.
 I take a course at OBC and study Systems Analysis and Development at Unicsul.

 <!-- I'm currently open for new projects so you can reach me trough [email](mailto:samuel.rodrigueslsilva@gmail.com) -->